gangyou/kitarin-web/README.md

 To get you started, just visit the [angular-seed](https://github.com/angular/angular-seed) prjects, the steps is all the same.

-For inpatient readers, just run `npm install && npm start` will be helpfull.
+For impatient readers, just run `npm install && npm start` will be helpfull.